 The half-life of iodine-129 is 15.7 million years.
-MNA is generally not a viable remedy for such a long-lived radionuclide unless the hydraulic regime, transport distance, and/or other attenuation processes are such that mixing, dispersion, sorption, and/or reactions can be shown to reduce groundwater concentrations to less than the MCL in a reasonable timeframe.
-The model results shown in the previous section, generated using an integrated model of the combined vadose zone-aquifer system with a linear equilibrium sorption isotherm (or Kd) model, suggest that under current and expected future conditions, plume concentrations will remain above the MCL for the next 300-400 years.
-After this period, model simulations suggest that the iodine-129 plume will have moved to the east, outside of the 200-UP-1 OU boundaries.
-While the preliminary model results are mostly consistent with monitoring data, the monitoring data suggest that additional processes other than simple sorption, which are not currently considered in the model, are affecting the plume behavior.
-Other potential plume attenuation mechanisms, including volatilization and slow, kinetic adsorption/reaction processes, are currently being evaluated in ongoing laboratory studies.
-The model simulations also do not account for application of any additional remediation technologies that might be applied in the future.
-Other mechanisms responsible for plume attenuation, and the potential effects of additional remediation technologies on plume behavior, will be evaluated using the model when more information from laboratory investigations becomes available.
-Thus, MNA may be a potential remedy, but future work is needed to estimate of the timeframe needed for iodine-129 to drop below the MCL.
+MNA is generally not a viable remedy for such a longlived radionuclide unless the hydraulic regime, transport distance, and/or other attenuation processes are such that mixing, dispersion, sorption, and/or reactions can be shown to reduce groundwater concentrations to less than the MCL in a reasonable timeframe.
+The model results shown in the previous section, generated using an integrated model of the combined vadose zone-aquifer system with a kinetic Langmuir sorption model, suggest that under current and expected future conditions, groundwater plume concentrations will remain above the MCL through year 2100.
+At later times, the iodine-129 plume will likely move further to the east, outside of the 200-UP-1 OU boundaries.
+Evaluation of longer term behavior will require the use of a model that considers a larger area of the central plateau.